jborchma/project_euler/README.md

 However, the most important thing do to is generally to think about the problem and try to minimize the search space before even starting to write code.

+## Solving problems in Rust

+So far, using Rust seems a little easier for certain things as loops are much faster compared to Python.
+However, a bunch of convenience functions and methods that I was using in Python do not exist in Rust and hence certain things might be a little bit more manual.

 ## Incomplete list of my favourite problems